cchantep/acolyte/readme.md

 ## Motivation

+Persistence layer not only apply changes and retrieve raw data.
+It usually gathers those data from several sources (e.g. various queries), but also converts data types (e.g. integer to boolean) and maps it to structured information.

-Automated testing for persistence (JDBC related) code is not trivial.
+Automated testing about that is not trivial.
 Using test DB requires tools (scripts) to set up environment repeatly, for each time tests are executed.

 Considering integration testing that's fine.
 It's different for unit testing.